The Extraordinary Game of Thrones Locations I have visited on my Travels in Iceland

 Recent Game of Thrones scenes were filmed in Fjaðrárgljúfur, and in the official trailer where you will see the dragons flying in the canyon.
 The scene starts at 1:08.

-I recently wrote a travel-blog about Fjaðrárgljúfur where you will see many photos and information about this strangely shaped canyon:
+I have written another travel-blog about Fjaðrárgljúfur where you will see many photos and information about this strangely shaped canyon:

 Jon Snow and Ygritte met for the first time at Svínafellsjökull glacier, an outlet glacier of Vatnajökull, Iceland's largest glacier.